App-vNext/Polly/docs/strategies/circuit-breaker.md

 ❌ DON'T

-Use closure to branch based on circuit breaker state
+Use closure to branch based on circuit breaker state:

 <!-- snippet: circuit-breaker-anti-pattern-1 -->
 ```cs